Accounting Firm Answering Service: Professional Client Support That Pays for Itself

 Virtual Receptionist Services offer dedicated or semi-dedicated human receptionists who become more familiar with your practice over time.
 Smith.ai and Ruby are examples.
 These typically cost more but provide more personalized service.

 AI Receptionist Services use conversational artificial intelligence to answer calls, collect information, schedule appointments, and route urgent matters to you.
 NextPhone, Dialzara, and similar platforms offer this approach.
 They cost less than human options and scale without per-call fees.
+See our AI receptionist cost breakdown for a detailed comparison of what each type costs, or read our answering service comparison for a side-by-side evaluation.

 What Tasks They Handle